-Users wish for native supportMany Netlify users wanted a native solution, which would allow them to deliver images in WebP or AVIF format at any time.
-However, at the time of writing this article in February 21, there is no easy way to enable this feature.
-Instead, you can enable AVIF files via the header tag of Netlify, and you can then serve AVIF files by using a native picture HTML tag, as we explained here:
+Users wish for native supportMany Netlify users wanted a native solution that would allow them to deliver images in WebP or AVIF format at any time.
+However, at the time of the article on February 21, there is no easy way to enable this feature.
+Instead, you can enable AVIF files through Netlify's header tag and then ship AVIF files with a native image HTML tag, as we explained here:

-Defining custom headers with netlify.tomlWhile using the image tag on Netlify seems to work, there was a problem when using. avif files.
-When attempting to view the images within Firefox, we noticed that the images were not showing up.
-This problem did not happen in Chrome, but it did happen in Firefox.
-We found that the Response Headers were returning the Content-Type: application/octet-stream which caused Firefox to refuse to display any data.
+Defining custom headers with netlify.tomlWhile using the image tag on Netlify seems to work, there was a problem with using. avif files.
+When trying to view the images inside Firefox, we noticed that the images did not show up.
+This problem did not occur in Chrome, but it did happen in Firefox.
+We found that the response headers returned the Content-Type: application/octet-stream, which caused Firefox to refuse to display data.
 We resolved the bug by defining custom headers within the Netlify configuration file (Netlify.toml).

 1[[headers]] 2for = "*.avif" 3[headers.values] 4Content-Type = "image/avif"